mirandaweston/mirandaweston/README.md

 ### Hi there 👋

-My name is Miranda and I'm a Full Stack Junior Developer trained at Makers Academy.
-Big on TDD, OOP and clean code.
-Looking for a role where I can continue to develop my programming knowledge in a growth-oriented environment. 🌱
+My name is Miranda and I'm a Full Stack Software Engineer.
+Big on TDD, OOP and clean code. 🌱

 <p align="left">
   <a href="https://skillicons.dev">